- Rates Relative Value

 Municipals: Concordia Municipals is a relative value and credit oriented strategy focused on municipal bonds and derivative markets across the ratings spectrum.
 The portfolio management team seeks to construct trades that will profit from the realignment of technical imbalances and from idiosyncratic credit opportunities.
 The portfolio management team has extensive investment experience in municipal markets through multiple market cycles.

-Mortgages: Galton Mortgages is a residential mortgage and consumer credit strategy that invests in the broad spectrum of Agency and non-Agency assets, including off-the-run sectors of these markets as they are rebuilt or redenied in the post crisis environment.
+RMBS & ABS: Launched in 2009, Galton Mortgages is a residential mortgage and consumer credit strategy that invests in the broad spectrum of Agency MBS and non-Agency MBS as well as consumer ABS, including off-the-run sectors of these markets as they are rebuilt or redefined in the post- crisis environment.
 The strategy seeks to generate performance primarily through net carry income of the portfolio, supplemented by opportunistic trading and asset allocation aimed at extracting illiquidity and complexity premiums that may be associated with certain assets.

 Mariner CLO Opportunities is an opportunistic, single-strategy that invests in Collateralized Loan Obligation liabilities and residual notes and seeks to generate returns over a finite life through a combination of high current income and capital appreciation.

 Additionally, Mariner’s Leveraged Credit Team enjoys a 9-year history of investing in portfolios of leveraged loans and high-yield bonds, and currently manages seven (7) active CLO vehicles.
 Utilizing rigorous fundamental credit analysis and detailed capital structure and proprietary relative value modeling, the portfolio management team seeks to identify debt and equity positions with superior credit quality.